HoldemPokerTools/RangeAssistant/README.md

 - Store virtually unlimited ranges for any preflop situation or opponent type
 - Export ranges to share with the poker community
-- Desktop app runs on OS X, Windows and Linux
+- Desktop app runs on OS X and Windows

 ## Credits